Table of Contents

-Gut bacteria produces neuro-transmitters like serotonin, GABA, norepinephrine and dopamine.
+Gut bacteria produce neurotransmitters like serotonin, GABA, norepinephrine, and dopamine.
 90% of serotonin, for example, is produced in the gut.
 How much of each hormone is produced is heavily dependent on the type (and amount) of gut bacteria we have.
 Some points worth considering:

 - Serotonin is made by the microbes Streptococcus, Enterococcus, Escherichia, and Candida.

 - Norepinephrine is made by Saccharomyces, Escherichia coli, and Bacillus.

 Improve Your Gut Bacteria

 Almost everything we do affects our gut.
 This is what you should do to ensure that your gut functions well:

 1. Eat Less Processed Foods

 Preservatives are designed to extend the shelf life of food by inhibiting microbial growth.
 They also inhibit the growth of healthy bacteria in the gut.
 We’ve known about the negative effects of processed foods for a long time, but it’s far worse when you consider the effect it has on healthy gut bacteria.

 2. Reduce Medication Where Possible

 Drugs can have negative effects on the growth of beneficial gut bacteria.
 Bacteria thrive off wholesome foods like fruit, meat, and vegetables.
 Chemical compounds in medications offer no nutritional value and can even hurt healthy gut bacteria.

 3. Avoid Negative Behaviors Like Smoking And Drinking Excessive Alcohol

 Tobacco and alcohol are known carcinogens, but imagine the toll they take on the bacteria in your gut.
 Alcohol has long been used as a disinfectant, and nicotine is a plant’s natural defense against bugs and pests.
 Both of these things can wipe out a large portion of the gut bacteria that we need.
 Over time, this may lead to an imbalance of certain species of bacteria within the gut.

 1. Eat Foods High In Fiber